Analytics built by: Location, Inc.

 With 3,990,456 people, 1,364,227 houses or apartments, and a median cost of homes of $655,688, real estate costs in Los Angeles are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

 Large apartment complexes or high rise apartments are the single most common housing type in Los Angeles, accounting for 46.18% of the city's housing units.
 Other types of housing that are prevalent in Los Angeles include single-family detached homes ( 38.56%), duplexes, homes converted to apartments or other small apartment buildings ( 8.53%), and a few row houses and other attached homes ( 6.07%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in Los Angeles primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Los Angeles has a mixture of owner-occupied and renter-occupied housing.